marick/mockery_extras/stubbing_complex_structures.md

   defstruct [:example, :history]
 ```

-(There are more fields in the real structure, but they add nothing here.)
+* There are more fields in the real structure, but they add nothing here.

-(You can find all the example code, including tests, in [`example`](example).)
+* You can find all the example code, including tests, in [`example`](example).

-It would be easy enough to create "getter" functions for fields, like this:
+It would be easy enough to write "getter" functions for nested subfields, like this:

 ```elixir
 defmodule Example.RunningExample do